04 Health policy

 - When bringing in medicine, the parent

-- Staff who receive the medication,
+- Staff who

-check it is in date and prescribed specifically for the current condition.
+receive the medication, check it is in date and prescribed specifically for the current condition.
 It must be in the original container (not decanted into a separate bottle).
-It must be labelled with the child’s name and
+It must be labelled with

 - Medication dispensed by a hospital

-relayed to them by the parents.
+relayed to them by the parents/carers.

 - Members of staff who receive the